dkelly255/PP4-Fantasy-Football-Centre/UX.md

 - Imagery

-I am using fantasy football related imagery throughout the Surface layer of the site, to help with promoting a positive User Experience for the target audience.
+I am using Django related imagery throughout the Surface layer of the site, to help with promoting a positive User Experience for the target audience.
 The imagery is primarily consisted of different Django-related pictures & diagrams.
 Some examples are shown below:

 ![Imagery](readme/imagery.png)